katykoenig/machine-learning-for-public-policy/hw2/readme.md

 ![alt text](https://github.com/katykoenig/machine-learning-for-public-policy/raw/master/hw2/Plots/NumberOfTime30-59DaysPastDueNotWorsehistogram.png)

 As we can see above, the distributions vary significantly across variables.
-Additionally, while there appears to be a few outliers across columns (liek income and age), we choose to include these observations in our model.
+Additionally, while there appears to be a few outliers across columns (like income and age), we choose to include these observations in our model.

 Next, we evaluate correlations through creating a correlation table.
 Because the table generated is somewhat large, it is easier to understand the correlations between the variables through a heatmap: